JorisVermeeschLab/NSBEpi/README.md

 ## Instructions for usage

-To test the SVM classifier with the provided data, run the [a relative link](SVM_read_excel.ipynb) SVM_read_excel.ipynb notebook with Jupyter Notebook, VS Code or Google Colab.
+To test the SVM classifier with the provided data, run the [SVM_read_excel.ipynb](SVM_read_excel.ipynb) SVM_read_excel.ipynb notebook with Jupyter Notebook, VS Code or Google Colab.